rafaeldimas/geodistance-php/README.md

 ## Extra

-you can find the same php implementation [using functional approach](https://gist.github.com/0x13a/4a6578ea87524faf9b2b0ed69501e36b)
+you can find the same php implementation here [using functional approach](https://gist.github.com/0x13a/4a6578ea87524faf9b2b0ed69501e36b)